wojtekmach/rubygems-manifest/README.md

 [![Build Status](https://secure.travis-ci.org/wojtekmach/rubygems-manifest.png?branch=master)](http://travis-ci.org/wojtekmach/rubygems-manifest)

-Create Manifest.txt with the list of files of the current project
+Creates Manifest.txt with the list of files of the current project.
+The Manifest is created using `git ls-files` so no files from `.gitignore` will be there.

+This awesome idea of having a `Manifest.txt` file was stolen from https://github.com/seattlerb/hoe.

 ## Installation